Reliable Family Law Attorneys in Los Angeles & Ventura Counties

 - Spousal Support

-California is a no-fault state which means that either spouse can decide to end the marriage without the agreement of the other spouse.
+California is a no-fault state meaning that the grounds for divorce do not require any proof of misconduct or fault on either side; instead, only that the marriage is irretrievably broken by irreconcilable differences holds true.
+Either spouse can decide to end the marriage without the agreement of the other spouse.
 Your spouse cannot stop the process by refusing to participate.
 Non-participation will lead to a “default” in which you will obtain a divorce decree without the involvement of your spouse.

 California also offers a Simplified Divorce, referred to as Summary Dissolution.
 These are only available to those who qualify.
 Eligibility factors include having been married for less five years, not having children, restrictions on joint debt, community property, and more.